dabeaz/curio/docs/reference.rst

 directly in user code.
 They are used to implement higher level objects such as locks, socket wrappers, and so forth.
-If you find yourself using these, you're probably doing something wrong--or implementing a new curio primitive.
+If you find yourself using these, you're probably doing something wrong--or implementing a new Curio primitive.
 These calls are found in the ``curio.traps`` submodule.

 Traps come in two flavors: *blocking* and *synchronous*.
 A blocking